Faurrel/Windows-Activator/README.md

 # Windows-Activator

 Disclaimer:
 This method is only for those of you who use Windows personally.
-And for companies or companies, please buy the original.
+And using form company, please buy the original.

 Step 1: Turn off your antivirus, because this activator is often considered a virus by some antiviruses.
 In fact, this is just a harmless false alarm.